mz0in/coolify-docs/server/build-server.md

 - The server needs Docker Engine installed.

 If you have more than one build server, the used server will be chosen randomly.

+## How to use
+Simply enable the feature on the General tab of any application resource on the Build section.